Page loading ... Please wait.

 Cranberry Swirl Cheesecake

 Topping: Place the butter and brown sugar in a small saucepan and stir over medium heat until the butter has melted and the sugar has dissolved.
-Continue cooking for a few more minutes until the sugar starts to caramelize.
+Continue cooking for a few more minutes until the sugar starts to brown (caramelize).
 Then remove from heat, and pour into your prepared cake pan.
 Sprinkle evenly with the fresh cranberries.

 Cake Batter: In a large bowl, sift or whisk together the flour, baking powder, and salt.